-(Note 2) Changes in fair value are included in "Selling, general and administrative expenses", "Other income" and "Finance costs" in the Consolidated Statement of Profit or Loss.
+(Note 2) Changes in fair value are included in "Other income", "Other expenses", "Finance income" and "Finance costs" in the Consolidated Statement of Profit or Loss.

-(3) Financial assets and financial liabilities that are not measured at fair value on a recurring basis a.
+(3) Financial assets and financial liabilities that are not measured at fair value on a recurring basis but for which the fair value is disclosed a.
 Fair value and carrying amounts